chapel-lang/chapel/doc/rst/mason-packages/start/whymason.rst

 When you create a mason application with ``mason new <package-name>`` or ``mason new <package-name> --app``, the default module created will have a ``main()`` function already in place.
-This is what drives your application and where the execution will happen from.
+This is what drives your application and where the execution will start.
-This ``main()`` function is unique to the mason application mason applications are the only type of mason packages that can be ran via ``mason run``.
+This ``main()`` function is unique to the mason application package type and makes it the only type of mason package that can be ran via ``mason run``.

 When compiling Chapel code, there can only be one ``main()`` function (or you will need to use the ``--main-module`` flag to specify which one to run).
-What this means for mason applications is that that they are not designed to be imported into other code and have functions included in the application be run by other applications.
-Because of this, mason applications published to the mason registry can be downloaded, built, and run by running the ``mason install <application-name>`` command (which is currently a work in progress), but they cannot be added as a dependency with the ``mason add <library-name@version>`` command.
-If you would like to create a library with functions to be exposed to other users, the mason library is what you are looking for.
+This means that mason application package types are not meant to be used as dependencies for other mason packages and cannot be added as a dependency with the ``mason add <library-name@version>`` command.
+Rather, mason applications published to the mason registry can be downloaded, built, and run using the mason install <application-name>
+command (which is currently a work in progress).
+If you would like to create a library with functions to be exposed to other users, the mason library is what you are looking for (see :ref:`mason-libraries`).

 Some examples of when you would want to use a mason application as opposed to one of the other types are a benchmark that you would like others to be able to compile and execute in a reproducible way, an application that simulates the weather, or just about anywhere you have a cool program that you would like to share.

+.. _mason-libraries:

 Mason Libraries
 ~~~~~~~~~~~~~~~
 A mason library is meant to be a module that contains functions that are to be made accessible
 to other users.
 Mason libraries do not have a ``main()`` function and cannot be run with the
-``mason run`` command, but can be run through examples.
+``mason run`` command, but Mason library code can be executed through examples

-When you create a mason library with ``mason new <package-name> --lib``, the default module
+(see :ref:`mason-examples`).

+To start writing your own mason library, use the ``mason new <package-name> --lib`` command and
-created will not have a ``main()`` function and will just be an empty module.
-In this module
+mason will create an empty default module.
+Inside the empty module you can define the
-functions can be defined that other users can use.
+functions your library will provide to its users.

-Some examples of when you would want to use a mason library as opposed to one of the other
+Some examples of when you would want to create a mason library as opposed to an application are:

-types include adding a linear algebra library that could be useful to other users or for just
+* You want to provide a linear algebra library for other Chapel programs

-about any set of functions that other users of Chapel may find useful.
+* You have multiple Chapel projects that depend on a common set of functionality you wish to centralize

+* You found some functionality missing from Chapel, and think others could benefit from your solution

 Mason Lightweight Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-A mason lightweight project is nothing than a mason manifest file that can track dependencies of mason packages that your project is using without being forced into the confines of a mason project structure, like you would be with a mason library or mason application.
-This means that you cannot use most of the mason commands, such as ``mason build`` or ``mason run``, but you can use mason libraries and get the compilation flags for using those libraries through the ``mason modules`` command.
+A mason lightweight project is simply a mason manifest file that tracks which mason packages your Chapel code depends on.
+This gives all Chapel users the ability to use mason libraries as dependencies, without forcing your project to use the folder structure defined for mason packages.

+Lightweight packages cannot use most mason commands, such as ``mason build`` or ``mason run``, but a special ``mason modules`` command allows you to get the ``chpl`` compiler flags necessary to include the list of dependencies in your Chapel project.

-When you create a lightweight mason project with ``mason new --light``, all that is created is a ``Mason.toml`` file in the current directory.
-Dependencies can then be added to that file as you would with any other mason project, using the ``mason add <package-name@ver>`` command or specifying a git dependency.
+When you run the ``mason new --light`` command to create a lightweight package, mason creates a basic ``Mason.toml`` file in the current directory.
+You can add dependencies to that file by using the ``mason add <package-name@ver>`` command or specifying a git dependency (see :ref:`mason-git-dependencies`), the same as you would for other mason package types.

-Once dependencies are added to the ``Mason.toml`` that you would like to use, running a ``mason modules`` command will print out the flags that should be added to your ``chpl`` compilation step to use those libraries in your project.
+After adding your project's dependencies to the ``Mason.toml`` file, use the ``mason modules`` command to print out the flags that should be added to your build system's chpl compilation step.

 The main reason you would use a lightweight mason project as opposed to one of the other types of mason project types would be in the case that you already have a project that is